 Dave attended North Texas State University for 2 years, and then realized college was for sissies.
 Not really.
 He studied with Peter Erskine, Gregg Bissonette, Steve Houghton, Joe Porcaro, David Garibaldi, Tom Brechtlein, and spent many hours jamming in his garage with roommate, Gary Novak.

-Some of his career’s highlights have been working with Toni Braxton, Herbie Hancock, Sheryl Crow, David Sanborn, Marcus Miller, George Duke, Lee Ritenour, Diane Warren, Due Voci, Griffith Frank, The Rippingtons, David Byrne, Warren Hill, Ray Parker Jr. Dave Koz, The Sax Pack, Joe Sample, The Manhattan Transfer, Chaka Kahn, and James Ingram.
-Dave recently worked on Glee as a technical consultant.
+Some of his career’s highlights have been working with Larry Graham, Dave Koz, Toni Braxton, Herbie Hancock, Sheryl Crow, David Sanborn, Marcus Miller, George Duke, Lee Ritenour, Diane Warren, Due Voci, Griffith Frank, The Rippingtons, David Byrne, Ray Parker Jr., Joe Sample, The Manhattan Transfer, Chaka Kahn, and James Ingram.
+Dave worked on Glee as a technical consultant.

 Back in Chicago, Gary attended college and gigged with his father, composer/pianist Larry Novak.